ajnsit/purescript-from-scratch/README.md

 3. Let people tinker with the examples and see the results

 This is my attempt to provide such a resource for Purescript.

+# Work in Progress

+Ongoing work in progress sections are in /sections.
+Currently they are just notes and scribblings off the top of my head as I think of things to write about.
+They need massive reorganisation and fleshing out.